|

 Modified Paper Hole Punch with increased bite

 Many of the simple designs require you to make 1/4" holes.
-This can prove trick in cat food and similar cans, since a regular paper punch may not fit over the rim.
+This can prove tricky in cat food and similar cans, since a regular paper punch may not fit over the rim.
 Most regular paper punches can be modified so that they open up wider as shown above.
 Simply take a pair of needle nose pliers and wiggle the center limiting column until it and the paper guide fall out.
+You can also flatten the rim of your can via various methods.

 Unibit - ideal for making or enlarging holes in thin metal